Naturally Nurtured Curiosity – Tips for learning outside the classroom

 by Chris Holland on September 30

 Let’s face it, it can be pretty stressful doing learning outside – and much of the stress comes before we’ve even got out of the door!
-What, with risk assessments, unpredictable weather, lack of appropriate clothing, ratios, literacy and numeracy requirements, behavioural considrations, there’s enough to put anyone off – and we are lucky enough to live in a country where there are no large predators, extreme weather conditions or people with guns outside the school grounds!
-Oh, and now there are restrictions on the outdoor spaces we have available to us as students and teachers, due to COVID, with classes social distancing and bubbling etc.
+What, with risk assessments, unpredictable weather, lack of appropriate clothing, ratios, literacy and numeracy requirements, behavioural considerations, there’s enough to put anyone off.
+Oh, and now there are restrictions on the outdoor spaces we have available to us as students and teachers, due to COVID, with classes social distancing and bubbling, etc.

 So how do we help our children make sense of the world they live in?
 How will they know that everything we see around us comes from nature, the air we breathe is dependent on the oceans and green things, and that pretty much everything that grows comes from soil which comes from rocks.